On the Fairness of Machine-Assisted Human Decisions: Setup

 \section{Setup}

+This section lays out a model of machine-assisted human decision-making.
+Specifically, we consider a simple prediction decision taken by a decision-maker.
 For an instance $(X,G)$, we consider personalized decisions $\hat{Y} = d(X,G)$ that may vary by features $X$ and group identity $G$.
 Here, features $X$ may comprise baseline characteristics available at the time the decision is taken, and the group identity $G$ may encode additional sensitive attributes such as gender or ethnicity/race that may be subject to legal constraints or ethical considerations.

+The decision-maker aims to make decisions with small prediction loss.
 A decision $\hat{Y} = d(X,G)$ leads to loss $\ell(\hat{Y},Y)$, where $Y$ is the true label of the instance $(X,G)$ that is unavailable at the time of the decision.
 For simplicity, we will focus here on a simple prediction decision $\hat{Y} = d(X,G) \in \R$ relative to a true label $Y \in \R$ with squared-error loss $\ell(\hat{Y},Y) = (\hat{Y} - Y)^2$.
 We can think of this choice as an explicit prediction decision or an implicit assessment where loss approximates a consequence of the associated decision.
 We briefly mention binary decisions in \autoref{sec:extensions}.